We are currently taking applications for unpaid interns to work at the facility from May 1 to October 31, 2020.…

 Our small reception room and gift shop will be open to the public May 1 - Sept 30, 2020.
 The nature trail and Co-op Community Wildlife Homes Playground is open year round!

-The Medicine River Wildlife Centre is a registered charity and receives no regular, ongoing, operational government or corporate funding.
+The Medicine River Wildlife Centre is a registered charity and is not a goverment operation.
 The Centre continues to exist only with community support... your support.